 Yukon Gold Potato

-Yukon Gold potatoes are a waxy, yellow-fleshed variety prized for their naturally buttery flavor and creamy texture.
-Originally developed in Canada in the 1960s, they contain higher levels of carotenoids that give them their distinctive golden hue and rich taste without added butter or cream.
-Their waxy composition makes them ideal for dishes where you want potatoes to hold their shape, including boiling, roasting, and potato salads.
-Yukon Golds are versatile enough for everyday cooking yet refined enough for gourmet applications.
+Yukon Gold potatoes are a waxy, yellow-fleshed potato variety prized for their naturally buttery flavor and smooth, creamy texture.
+Developed in Canada in the 1960s, they contain higher levels of carotenoids that give them their distinctive golden hue and subtle sweet taste.
+These potatoes maintain their shape well during cooking, making them ideal for boiling, roasting, and mashing.
+Their versatility and excellent flavor have made them one of the most popular potato varieties worldwide.

 Flavor Profile